nlhkabu/nlhkabu.github.io/_posts/2018-05-17-warehouse-accessibility.md

 If you are a [PyPI](https://pypi.org) user and notice an accessibility issue on the site, please report it [via our issue tracker](https://github.com/pypa/warehouse/issues/new).
 We take these issues seriously, so will try our best to respond as soon as possible.

 If you are a developer, and would like to help make the Python ecosystem a more friendly and welcoming place, we'd love you to make a PyPI PR addressing an [accessibility issue](https://github.com/pypa/warehouse/issues?q=is%3Aopen+is%3Aissue+label%3Aaccessibility).
-We do our best to support new contributors - just comment on the issue you'd like to work on, and let us know if you need any help!
+We do our best to support new contributors - just comment on the issue you'd like to work on, and let us know if you need any help

+## Addendum - 21st July 2018

+The [Python Packaging Working Group](https://wiki.python.org/psf/PackagingWG/Charter) continues to seek funding to improve PyPI.
+With more funding, the team aims to make the accessibility improvements highlighted by this audit, as well as identify and address other accessibility issues.
+To donate to the working group, visit [donate.pypi.org](http://donate.pypi.org/) - donations can be made on a single, or recurring basis.
+Every donation is appreciated!